Skip to main content

 Expected Binaries

-A successful install of the Elastic Agent should end up with (note: not right away) with several different binaries running on the host.
+A successful install of the Elastic Agent should end up with with several different binaries running on the host.
 Those binaries are:

 • elastic-agent.exe